05TharunKM/Samsung-PD-Training-/README.md

 - `clk`: Source clock Pin.
 - `reset`: Reset is intially pulled to logic '1' state where core is inactive and after 20ns it is pulled to logic '0' that's when execution starts.
 - `CPU_pc_a0[31:0]`:
-	+ This is program counter and it can seen incrementing/decrementing by 4.
+	+ This is program counter and it can be seen incrementing/decrementing by 4.
         + Incr/Decr of 4 because instruction is 32 bit long which means 4 Byte per instruction.
 - `CPU_src1/2_value_a1/2[31:0]:`
 	+ After Fetch cycle, to increment/decrement PC or for doing any ALU operation these registers are used.
  	+ These are directly connected to inputs of ALU.
 - `CPU_result_a3[31:0]`:
 	+ After the ALU operation this register will store the output temprorily until its outputted in port `out[9:0]`.
- 	+ At marker 'A' we can see value of 1 which is previously calculated value from ALU and its being output is available now.
+ 	+ At marker 'A' we can see value of 1 which is previously calculated value from ALU and its being outputted at present cycle.
   	+ After two cylces(at marker A)  next output(2+1) is calculated and ouputted through `out[9:0]`  after one clock cycle.
   	+ Similarly at marker B,C and D we can observe the present output and next output being calculated after two clock cycle.
 -  `out[9:0]` : This is 10-bit output of the Mythcore module.
--  This analysis is purel based on my understanding and if there are any mistake please let me know.
+-  This analysis is purely based on my understanding and if there are any mistake please correct me.
 </details>